-At Conner Prairie, the Indiana history you read about in text books becomes a vibrant learning experience full of activities for students and teachers to see and do.
-You can talk with the potter, feel the heat from the blacksmith’s forge, play games with the local pioneer children and help with the farm chores.
+At Conner Prairie, the Indiana history you read about in textbooks becomes a vibrant learning experience full of activities for students, teachers, and chaperones to see and do.
+Our offerings cover a variety of academic standards and are outlined below.

 Customize your trip based on your curriculum.